tudelft3d/geo2020/faq/index.md

 Two options:

   1. you like one MSc Geomatics staff and like her/his area of research?
 Contact directly that person to discuss a topic.
-  2. have a look a the [potiental topics](/potentialtopics/) offered and contact directly the person listed as daily supervisor and/or graduation professor.
+  2. have a look at the [potential topics](/potentialtopics/) offered and contact directly the person listed as daily supervisor and/or graduation professor.

 - - -